GianlucaTarantino/GianlucaTarantino/README.md

 ## Projects
 - cmib (library to add support for standard SCOS-2000 MIB to C)
-- cpus (library to add support for standard PUS functions and operations to C)

 ## Skills
 - Computer Science theory